powsybl/powsybl-open-rao/docs/input-data/crac/crac-generator.md

 The NetworkCracCreationParameters' "Redispatching range actions" section allows you to set rules for the automatic generation of remedial actions representing redispatching.
 These will take the form of [injection range actions](json.md#injection-range-action) in the generated CRAC.
 By default, all generators and loads in the network are considered.
 You can set the following parameters:
+- includeAllInjections: a boolean that allows you to configure if you want to consider all injections by default as unitary redispatching units.
+If set to false, only combinations in generatorCombinations (see below) will be considered.
+If set to true, unitary generators and combinations will be considered.
+Defaults to true.
 - countries: only generators and loads in these countries will be considered as redispatchable.
 Leave it empty for no filtering.
 Set to empty set to disable redispatching creation.
 - rdRaPredicate: a predicate that allows you to filter out some generators/loads that are not available at some instants (outage instants are filtered out in all cases).
 By default, only generators are allowed.
 Be careful to set a custom filter if you have a large network, otherwise you may un into memory issues.
 - raCostsProvider: a function that provides the activation & variation cost for every generation/load at every instant.
 Costs default to zero.
 - raRangeProvider: a function that provides the available absolute (active power) range for every generation/load at every instant.
 The range is absolute.
 Mandatory if you allow redispatching on loads.
 For generators, uses limits from the network (minP and maxP) by default.
+- generatorCombinations: a map of string to of generator ID sets.
+Every set of generators will be associated in one injection range action.
+Can be useful to represent aggregated redispatching actions.
+Only rdRaPredicate filter applies.
+The key is useful to easily find the combination, since it will be used in the RA ID.
+Note that the individual generator keys will be computed as the proportion of the initial active power setpoint.
+For sake of simplicity, the ranges are fetched from raRangeProvider, and the costs are automatically computed as the average given by raCostsProvider.

 ::::{tabs}
 :::{group-tab} JAVA creation API